 - The pension will not be affected as a result of changing occupation.

-- Short-term benefits payable to members during their working period such as maternity, employment injury, and health insurance will not affect retirement benefits.
+- Short-term benefits payable to members during their working period such as maternity, Unemployment Benefit, and health insurance will not affect retirement benefits.